openpnp/openpnp/Getting-Started-with-Eclipse.md

 ![select language](https://user-images.githubusercontent.com/9963310/205491644-3687cbe9-cf98-44cb-ba7c-e9da8e5e1981.png)

-You can also just click on the drop-down button to get a global tabular editor for all the text strings of OpenPnP:
+You can also click on the center of the drop-down button to get a tabular editor for all the text strings:

 ![image](https://user-images.githubusercontent.com/9963310/205493808-56053e4d-a22c-439f-8f89-5e00ba5b499c.png)

+The default table contains all the strings in OpenPnP.
+Select the "Show strings only for current form" checkbox, to just translate the current form.

 ### Externalize other Strings